-This report constitutes a complete account of technical advice and information provided to the Aquaculture Licence Appeals Board (ALAB) to support its assessment of the appeals submitted in respect to the refusal to grant licence applications for the cultivation of Pacific Oysters at three sites in Loughros Mór Bay, Co.
+This report constitutes a complete account of technical advice and information provided to the Aquaculture Licence Appeals Board (ALAB) to support its assessment of the appeals submitted in respect to the refusal to grant a licence application for the cultivation of Pacific Oysters at a site in Loughros Mór Bay, Co.
 Donegal.
-Details of each application and their respective appeals will be provided in the following sections.
+Details of the application and its respective appeal(s) will be provided in the following sections.